- about us

 Around 2.5 million adults per year experience domestic abuse, collectively costing its victims in England and Wales around £66 billion annually.
 Two-thirds of these victims are women.
 One in five children experience domestic abuse whilst growing up.
 COVID-19 has highlighted the lack of protection and support for victims of domestic abuse, with 85% of domestic abuse agencies having reduced or cancelled one or more services during the pandemic.

-The incidence of domestic violence has increased in the past year.
-The number of new cases in the Family Courts related to domestic violence in the final quarter of 2020 was 6% higher than in the same period in 2019.
+The incidence of domestic abuse has increased in the past year.
+The number of new cases in the Family Courts related to domestic abuse in the final quarter of 2020 was 6% higher than in the same period in 2019.
 During lockdown, The National Domestic Abuse Helpline reported a rise in call of 66%, and a 300% increase in visits to its website.

 In March 2020, the government honoured its 2019 election manifesto commitment to reintroduce the Domestic Abuse Bill in parliament.
 The original Bill had been subject to numerous delays due to Brexit and two surprise general elections but was given Royal Assent on 29th April 2021 and is therefore now in force.
 It will be implemented in the criminal justice system in England and Wales later in 2021.